melvinthemok/alumni/README.md

 # Alumni

-Pure front-end showcase built in React.js of some of the alumni of WDI 7 and their works, with AJAX calls made to the GitHub API.
+Pure front-end showcase built in React.js featuring some WDI 7 alumni and their works, with AJAX calls made to the GitHub API.

 ![alt tag](http://i.giphy.com/xLQPotOZpxhAs.gif)